 You want to compare your actual spending to your budgeted spending each month.
 Flag categories where you’ve overspent, so you can either slow down spending or spend less in a different category to offset it.

-Make sure your life-changing savings categories are fully funded and that you don’t exceed your income.
+Make sure your life-changing categories are fully funded and that you don’t exceed your income.

-The monthly numbers can be useful, but it’s the yearly results that are important.
+The monthly numbers can be helpful, but it’s the yearly results that are important.
 If you go over your budget for one month, you could cut back the next month.